sbt/sbt-aspectj/README.md

     resolvers += "Typesafe Repo" at "http://repo.typesafe.com/typesafe/releases/"

-    libraryDependencies += "com.typesafe.sbt-aspectj" %% "sbt-aspectj" % "0.4.2"
+    libraryDependencies += "com.typesafe.sbt-aspectj" %% "sbt-aspectj" % "0.4.3"

 Example settings
 ----------------

-Set the input filter, which filters jars in the managed-classpath to those that should be instrumented:
+Set the aspectj inputs, the jars which should be instrumented.
+This is an ordered sequence of jars where instrumentation can be chained.

-    inputFilter in Aspectj := {
+  inputs in Aspectj <<= update map { report =>
-      jar => { jar.name.startsWith("akka-actor") || jar.name.startsWith("akka-remote") }
+    report.matching(moduleFilter(organization = "se.scalablesolutions.akka", name = "akka-actor" | "akka-remote")).sortBy(_.name)
   }

 Set the aspect filter, to map jars to aspects: